Auxkabel1337/Basic-ImGui-Loader-Design/README.md

 Basic "novoline wtf" ImGui Loader design, made by me in 3 day\
 There is a build in Base64 Util and Request Util

-Keep in mind this project was to learn stuff, its free to use as long u don't sell it. (trust me, use something different for a p2c)
+Keep in mind this project was to learn stuff, its free to use as long u don't sell it.

 Start Time: **04.08.2023**\
 End Time:  **04.11.2023**